-Over the past 30+ years, Global Volunteers’ CEO and Co-founder Bud Philbrook has led dozens of Global Volunteers teams.
-In all his travels across the world, Vietnam sticks as one of his favorite places to volunteer.
+Global Volunteers CEO and Co-founder Bud Philbrook claims that in all his travels across the world, Vietnam remains one of his favorite places to volunteer.
 Why?
 Read on for Bud’s eight reasons to volunteer in Hanoi!

 4. Hanoi is a culturally rich and vibrant city.